 - What does your sister mean to you?

-- Free write brainstorm!
+- Don’t be afraid to free write brainstorm!

 Whether you and your sister are super close, have had a falling out, or have never been close, a great way to focus the tone of your speech is to decide what you want your sister to feel on her wedding day.

-- Do you want her to feel loved and appreciated?
+- Her to feel loved and appreciated?

-- Do you want her to giggle over all your memories?
+- To giggle over all your memories?

-- Do you want her to feel cared for through nostalgic memories?
+- Feel cared for through nostalgic memories?

-- Do you want her to feel excited and optimistic for the future?
+- Excited and optimistic for the future?

 Once you decide what you want your sister to feel, you can use this to help guide which stories you share and what language you use in your speech!